Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 How do I know if my business is a reporting entity?

-You are a reporting entity if your business provides one or more designated services listed in Table 6 of s.6(5B) of the AML/CTF Act 2006 as amended by the AML/CTF Amendment Act 2024.
-Use this eligibility checker to assess your obligations based on your industry and the specific services you provide.
-You can also check AUSTRAC's official guidance at austrac.gov.au or seek advice from a qualified AML/CTF compliance professional.
+You are a reporting entity if your business provides one or more designated services under the AML/CTF Act 2006 as amended by the AML/CTF Amendment Act 2024.
+Use this eligibility checker to assess your obligations based on industry and specific services.
+You can also check AUSTRAC's guidance at austrac.gov.au or seek advice from a qualified AML/CTF compliance professional.

 What’s next